 Most every website owner would like to see their website rank among the top five on Goggle search results for relevant words and terms (or at least among the 10 sites displayed on the first search results page).
-In order to achieve this it is necessary to invest in SEO, conduct a keyword research, investigate the competition, develop a strategy which will earn your website the desired rankings and then follow through with the required footwork in the most efficient and professional manner.
+In order to achieve this, it is necessary to invest in SEO, conduct keyword research, investigate the competition, develop a strategy that will earn your website the desired rankings, and then follow through with the required footwork in the most efficient and professional manner.

 In this post we’ve gathered for you 12 things you should beware of, things to avoid so as to prevent your website from dropping in search result rankings or even disappear from them altogether.

 High quality, original content is one of SEO’s main pillars, anyone who makes use of content published by others does not only infringe on copyrights but also risks causing their website severe harm so far as Goggle rankings go.